VEVO/kubernetes-pod-discovery/README.md

 Run this as a sidecar container and access it from your service via http://localhost:8080/endpoints or use it as an example to communicate directly with the Kubernetes API from inside your process.

+## Building

+`make build`

+## Running

+This service is designed to be run inside a Kubernetes Pod as a sidecar container.
+To run the example nginx service, apply the the following
+configurations:

+`kubectl apply -f examples/*.yaml`

+This will create an nginx deployment and service which has type `LoadBalancer` so it will be excessible from the internet.